kasapoli/ParadiddleWorkshop/README.md

 Some form of UI will be necessary to get the request from the user to load your environment.
 It is possible to create a UI window just like the ones you seen in Paradiddle and let this window carry a menu for your mod.
 The ways to do this will be explained later in this document.
 Instead of creating your own UI, you can also add your custom environments directly to Paradiddle's native environment list by calling AddModMapToMapList function from Mod Communication Subsystem.
 They will then appear in the environment menu and be chooseable by the users.

 You can find example implementations of both use cases in the example mod's menu widget: Game/TestMod/ModUI/ModMainMenuWidget

+#### Mod UI and Creating A Paradiddle Window for Your Mod
+For a mod with a single feature, you wouldn't have to come up with a UI solution since every mod gets assigned a toggle which can be used to switch this feature on and off.
+However, as your mod gets more sophisticated and content-rich you will have to let the users navigate through the mod content and make choices.
+You may use Unreal Engine's UI widgets for this purpose.
+Paradiddle's laser pointer will allow the user to hover over and click Unreal Engine buttons and use any other interactable similarly.
+You can find a menu built in the Test Mod.
+(ModMainMenuWidget)

+Any menu or other form of UI should be accessible by the users.
+You can create interactable actors as mentioned previously and attach your UI assets to these actors.
+Users will then be able to grab and position you mod menu to their convenience.
+A more sophisticated solution is to access Paradiddle's Window class by inheriting from PDMUIWindowBase.
+This class allows you to place your mod assets on a Paradiddle window.
+An example application of this method can be found in TestMod (TestModMainUIActor).

+It is also undesirable, especially in VR applications to have persistent UI elements.
+Thus, there should be a way to switch UI visibility.
+You can set HasSwitchableUI boolean to true in you Mod Manager class to have a UI switch button assigned to your mod.
+An event will then be called in your Mod Manager class whenever this button gets clicked.
+You can use this event to keep track of and adjust your UI visibility state.

 #### Accessing Core Features
 The infrastructure we have created allows you to access core application features and make use of them.
 Most of these features and events such as drum hits, song creation, song completion can be accessed through the  Mod Communication Subsystem.
 Please refer to the source code for detailed explanations on how to subscribe to events and make use of features.